 - If fainting is likely due to low blood sugar, give the person something sweet to eat or drink when they become conscious.

-- Do NOT slap an unconscious person's face or splash water on the face to try to revive him.
+- DO NOT slap an unconscious person's face or splash water on their face to try to revive them.